input-output-hk/partner-chains/docs/developer-guides/block-participation-rewards.md

 and a permissioned candidate set, as provided by the `authority-selection-inherents` crate.

 The following components will be combined to handle block rewards:
-1. Block production log (implemented through crates `sp-block-production-log` and `pallet-block-production-log`) to track information on the author of each block produced in the chain
+1. Block production log (implemented by `pallet-block-production-log` crate) to track information on the author of each block produced in the chain
 2. Address associations (implemented by the `pallet-address-associations` crate) to store and resolve mappings between Cardano and Partner Chain identities of SPOs and their delegators.